YourSeaDaddy/Home-Page/README.md

 web home page

-You need to create a directory to put script.js and syle.css into, and have homeForkDeuce.html standalone alongside this directory.
+You need to create a directory and insert homeForkDeuce.html.
+Then in this directory, create another directory and insert script.js and syle.css.
+Go to your browser settings and set the path for your home page to the first directory you created.